-We are health care professionals with over 30 years of experience in helping people throughout Connecticut.
+We are health care professionals with over 30 years of experience in helping people throughout the Fairfield, Litchfield and New Haven Counties of Connecticut.
 Although many of our clients are seniors, we also specialize and assist with disabilities such as physical, developmental, brain injury, mental health problems or other chronic or serious illness.

 Our goal is to provide enhanced quality of life given any circumstances.
 The way we begin all conversations with those we are working with is to listen.
 We emphasize with families and realize that effective care is based on understanding that every person and situation is unique.

 Growing Options has an Interdisciplinary team that are experts in the multitude of specials areas that covers all needs to support aging Individuals.
 Growing Options is proactive in staying up to date with new information, new technologies, new resources and best providers.